pub trait Scoring<T>: Debug {

 The implementation should decide on order of transactions in the pool.

-Each transaction should also get assigned a Score
+Each transaction should also get assigned a Score which is used to later

 prioritize transactions in the pending set.